 Bolzano and Italian Dolomites – Skiing in Italy

-Bolzano is one of the best European cities to visit in winter, but not only because it’s the perfect homebase you can use to explore South Tyrol.
+Bolzano is one of the best European cities to visit in winter.
+Not just because it’s the perfect homebase you can use to explore South Tyrol.

-Here in fact they host the best Tyrolean Christmas markets in Italy!
+Bolzano is in fact the place where you can find the best Tyrolean Christmas markets in Italy!

-The Italian Alps in winter are snowy, but usually good weather and sunshine will allow you to enjoy the great outdoors (provided you wear thermal underclothes!).
+The Italian Alps in winter are snowy, but usually good weather and sunshine will allow you to enjoy the great outdoors.